-Chances are you’ve seen an increase in anxiety in your classroom and school — particularly during the COVID-19 pandemic.
-According to the Centers for Disease Control and Prevention, 7.1% of children aged 3 to 17 (approximately 4.4 million) have been diagnosed with anxiety.
-With symptoms such as: trouble concentrating, an upset stomach or sleeplessness, anxiety can be one of the most debilitating challenges students face in classrooms today.
+Chances are you’ve seen an increase in anxiety in your classroom and school— particularly during the COVID-19 pandemic.
+According to the Centers for Disease Control and Prevention, 7.1 percent of children aged 3 to 17 (approximately 4.4 million) have been diagnosed with anxiety.
+With symptoms such as trouble concentrating, an upset stomach, or sleeplessness, anxiety can be one of the most debilitating challenges students face in classrooms today.

 We know anxiety is more than just “worries.”
 It can influence classroom performance just as much as any other learning disability.
 Kids who are worried and anxious aren’t doing it on purpose.
 The nervous system acts automatically, especially when it comes to worry (which often stems from fight or flight reflexes).
 That’s why phrases like “just relax” or “calm down” aren’t helpful.

 But with practice, kids can learn to slow down their anxious brains, and we can learn to help them.
 Here are a few ways you can help anxious kids in the classroom.